About the Southern Maine Workers Center

 - Strong written and verbal communication skills and english fluency.

 Skills or experience in any of the following areas/activities are also desirable:

 - Rooted in communities most impacted by systems of oppression, including communities of color and low-income, LGBTQIA+, and immigrant communities.

 - Experience in public relations, marketing, preparing publications.

 - Experience with Google Suite tools and WordPress.

 - Ability to communicate in French, Spanish, Portugese, ASL, or other languages used by residents of Southern Maine.

 This is a full time, salaried position.
 Hours are Monday through Friday, including some evenings and weekends.
 Starting salary is $52,000.
 SMWC is pleased to offer robust benefits including 20 days of paid vacation, 12 paid holidays, and 10 days of paid sick leave.
 In addition, SMWC employees are entitled to 8 weeks of paid parental leave.
 Employees also qualify for a 3 month paid sabbatical with an additional $1,000 stipend after five years of employment.
 SMWC covers the full premium for health benefits through Maine Community Health Options, and provides a vision stipend.

-Please send your resume, cover letter and contacts for three references to: email@example.com by the end of the day on Sunday, May 2, 2021.
+Please send your resume, cover letter and contacts for three references to: email@example.com by the end of the day on Weds, May 19th (extended deadline).
 Applications will be reviewed on a rolling basis until then.
-Our goal is to fill this position by June 14, 2021.
 We look forward to hearing from you!